microsoft/DeepGNN/docs/advanced/meta_opt.rst

     ...    results = objective(config["learning_rate"], config["n_epochs"])
     ...    tune.report(accuracy=results.metrics["metric"])

 Finally we define and make use of the tuner.
-We use the hyperparameters learning_rate and n_epochs, with one training iteration per configuration.
+We use the hyperparameters `learning_rate` and `n_epochs`, with one training iteration per configuration.

 See the `Ray Tune guides, here<https://docs.ray.io/en/latest/tune/tutorials/overview.html>`_.